gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 leg.
 The pain in my right ankle makes me want to puke.
 The tree is just a few steps higher up the steps.
 If I can get that far, maybe I can lean against it.
-If they can't get behind me, and they're dumb enough to come at me one at a time---who am I kidding?
+If they can't get behind me, and they're dumb enough to come at me one at a time—who am I kidding?
 I'm still a dead man.

-There are bones under the tree---ribs, shins, a skull, all picked clean.
+There are bones under the tree—ribs, shins, a skull, all picked clean.
 There's a spear too, a hunting spear with a barbed head.

 "Is it disturbing my toys?" a voice whispers.